 |

-Is getting better and better in specific information (e.g. flight data or similar) |
+Constantly improving in specific information (e.g. flight data, etc.) |

-No access to live data to specific information (e.g. flight data or similar) |
+No access to live data on specific information (e.g. flight data, etc.) |

 Many integrations to other websites & portals, very accurate information |

-Also displays specific information such as prices, but not always |
+Also provides specific information such as prices, but not always |

 - In addition, the conversion rate of a SearchGPT visitor is 4.4 times higher than that of a "normal" SEO visitor.